| ||Name/address||Dates attended from / to|

 I know that my use of ICT can be checked and that my parent/carer contacted if a member of school staff is concerned about my Esafety.

-PARENTAL CONSENT FORM
+PARENTAL CONSENT - LOCAL TRIPS

 I understand that my child may leave the school premises for local, curriculum-related, regular or routine visits, as may be detailed in the school’s prospectus, or for sports fixtures when representing the establishment as part of a team, and hereby give my consent for my child to participate in such events.